the-tcpdump-group/tcpdump/CONTRIBUTING.md

    make -s
    ```

-10) Add/update tests
+10) Add/update tests.
 The `tests` directory contains regression tests of the dissection of captured
     packets.
 Those captured packets were saved running tcpdump with option
     `-w sample.pcap`.
 Additional options, such as `-n`, are used to create relevant
     and reproducible output; `-#` is used to indicate which particular packets
     have output that differs.
 The tests are run with the `TZ` environment
     variable set to `GMT0`, so that UTC, rather than the local time where the
     tests are being run, is used when "local time" values are printed.
 The
     actual test compares the current text output with the expected result
     (`sample.out`) saved from a previous version.

     Any new/updated fields in a dissector must be present in a `sample.pcap` file
     and the corresponding output file.

    Configuration is set in `tests/TESTLIST`.
    Each line in this file has the following format: